asaboor-gh/ipyslides/README.md

 isd.initilize() #This will create a title page and parameters in same cell

+isd.insert_title() #This will capture the title page with magice %%title

 isd.insert(1) #This will create a slide in same cell where you run it

-isd.insert_style() #This will create a %%html cell with custom style

 isd.insert_after(1) #This will create as many slides after the slide number 1 as length of list/tuple at cell end